Prosper Lamal

 Prosper Lamal was a 19th century Belgian businessman who emigrated to New Orleans, Louisiana.
-He is noted for the adaptation of the blue sidewalk tiles on street corners in sections of the city built before 1950.
+He is noted for the adoption of the blue sidewalk tiles on street corners in sections of the city built before 1950.

 Biography

 Lamal was born in Brussels, Belgium, in 1835 or 1836.
 In Belgium, Lamal worked as an agent for various exporters of Belgian goods.
 His employment included being a representative for the firm Comptoir Industrial Belge.
 He went to New Orleans in 1884 when he was in charge of the Belgian exhibit at the World Cotton Centennial.

 During his time with the World Cotton Centennial, Lamal met Marie Grandmont, a local woman who subsequently became his wife.
 At that point, Lamal decided to stay in New Orleans.
 He continued to import Belgian goods to New Orleans and elsewhere in the United States.
 These included the street tiles from the Belgian Encaustic Company.
 At the time, many streets in New Orleans were being paved and marked with street names, and the tiles that Lamal imported were then used on a widespread basis in New Orleans.

 Lamal died at his home in New Orleans on March 11, 1895, at age 59 after a brief illness.
 He was survived by his wife and only child.
 Lamal is interred at St. Louis Cemetery No. 3 in New Orleans.